The Russian Military’s People Problem

 Some commentators have already declared Merkel the new “leader of the free world,” in light of Trump's apparent unwillingness to fill a role traditionally occupied by the president of the United States.
 The characterization is fanciful.
 It is true that of the dominoes of liberal democracy still standing, Germany appears one of the most stable.
 But Trump's election and the prospect of U.S. retrenchment that it has raised are ill-timed.
 Berlin is struggling to manage the political fallout from the refugee crisis and deal with the rise of Germany’s right-wing populist party, the Alternative for Germany (AfD).
 The European Union has also come under unprecedented strain, thanks to the United Kingdom's vote to leave the EU, or Brexit; the unresolved problems in southern eurozone economies; and the political successes of the continent’s right-wing populists, who have taken power in Hungary and Poland and may soon do so in Austria and France.

 In the coming years, it will be difficult enough for Germany to stem the populist tide within its borders while helping to stabilize the rest of Europe.
-Dealing with those issues will leave Berlin bandwidth to lead the international liberal order.
+Dealing with those issues will leave Berlin little additional bandwidth to lead the international liberal order.
 At best, Germany can engage in damage control, seeking to protect Western alliances and global institutions from the potential harms of Trump’s presidency.

 Public opinion in Germany is clear about Trump’s victory.
 According to a recent poll conducted by the television outlet ZDF, 82 percent of Germans think Trump’s election is “bad” or “very bad.”
 Germans have been horrified by Trump’s nativism, misogyny, and racism, which dragged the U.S. presidential campaign into the gutter.
 To many Germans, the AfD’s leaders seem like public intellectuals in comparison.